 Across centuries and cultures, the origin of the human soul has been a subject of deep interest and yearning, often finding wondrous expression in theology, philosophy, science, and art.

-The noted medieval Sufi mystic Jalaluddin Rumi (d.
-1273 CE) pondered:
+The medieval Sufi mystic Jalaluddin Rumi (d.
+1273 CE) thought:

 All day I think about it, then at night I say it.